Articles on Talmidaism Theology

 Kashering of utensils

-It is rare to find Talmidis who kasher utensils.
+It is rare to find Talmidis who kasher utensils (make kitchen utensils and implements ritually suitable for use, eg by heating metal objects until they glow red-hot, then immersing them in a mikveh).
 Since most of the laws on this subject come from the Oral Law, most Talmidis ignore such customs.
-The only standards that come from Torah concern contamination by tamei (non-kosher) meat, rotting or treyf meat (from animals that have died or have been killed by other animals).
+The only standards that come from Torah concern contamination by tamei (non-kosher) meat, or rotting / treyf meat (i.e. from animals that have died or have been killed by other animals).
 In such instances, general common sense standards of hygiene apply.
-The utensil is washed and sanitised thoroughly and is considered unclean until evening (Lev 11:28, 32).
+The utensil is washed and sanitised thoroughly, and is considered unclean until evening (Lev 11:28, 32).
 Anything made of clay, if contaminated, has to be destroyed (Lev 11:33).

 Keeping kosher is not difficult in and of itself, if you keep the right intent in your heart.
 It is an exercise in holiness, and a constant reminder of God’s presence in a very important part of our lives.
 I would encourage Followers of the Way to keep kosher as much as is practically possible; and remember that God seeks a genuine and righteous heart, not one that is necessarily perfect.